paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/terms.md

 Reliability prediction space application
 	 application (of a reliability prediction methodology, method or model) for a system that is intended to operate in space.

-Requirement
-	 a statement that identifies a product or process operational, functional, or design characteristic or constraint, which is unambiguous, testable or measurable, and necessary for product or process acceptability (by consumers or internal quality assurance guidelines).

-RF passive part
+HF/RF passive part
-	 part used for radio frequency signal transmission/reception for which there is no external power supply required.
+	 electronic component used for radio frequency signal transmission/reception for which there is no external power supply required.

 Safe life qualification
-	 qualification of a product regarding its capability to sustain its specified design lifetime (degradation(s) compliant with the specification).
+	 qualification process for a product regarding its capability to sustain its specified design lifetime (degradation(s) compliant with the specification)

 Simplified structural reliability method
 	 it corresponds to a simplified form of structural reliability methods, which needs less knowledge of probabilistic methods to be established and can be solved analytically.

-Spacecraft
-	 manned or unmanned vehicle designed to orbit or travel in space.
-Note A spacecraft is a space segment element.

-Space segment
-	 part of a space system, placed in Space, to fulfil the space mission objectives.

 Statistical method
-	 a statistical method is a method for which RP models are based on what has been observed on an item in terms of functioning/non-functioning, generally through tests or field return, without further analysis of the potential root cause or failure mechanism.
+	 a technique for which RP models are based on what has been observed on an item in terms of functioning/non-functioning, generally through tests or field return, without further analysis of the potential root cause or failure mechanism

 Statistical uncertainty
-	 the statistical uncertainties result from limited data samples used to derive a model (e.g. cumulated hours, observed failures) used to derive a model.
+	 it results from limited data samples used to derive a model (e.g. cumulated hours, observed failures) used to derive a model

 Structural reliability method
-	 structural reliability methods are here defined as a class of Physics of Failure methods which are based on a mathematical model of the  failure mechanism(s) for a specific part or item (not limited to structures) and probabilistic modelling of the uncertainties associated with the relevant physical variables.
-The well-known stress-strength interference method for structural parts is a simple example for the usage of structural reliability methods.
+	 a class of Physics of Failure techniques which are based on a mathematical model of the failure mechanism(s) for a specific part or item (not limited to structures) and probabilistic modelling of the uncertainties associated with the relevant physical variables (e.g. . the stress-strength interference method for structural parts is a simple example for the usage of structural reliability methods)

 Sudden failure
 	 a failure is sudden when the transition from the normal state (nominal performances of the elements) to the failed state is instantaneous or is very short.

-System
-	 a system is a set of interrelated or interacting functions constituted to achieve a specified objective.

 Systematic failure
-	 a Systematic failure is a failure, related in a deterministic way to a certain cause, which can only be eliminated by a modification of the design, the manufacturing process or the operational procedures.
+	 a failure, related in a deterministic way to a certain cause, which can only be eliminated by a modification of the design, the manufacturing process or the operational procedures.

 System engineering
-	 systems engineering is an interdisciplinary approach and means to enable the realization of successful systems.
-It focuses on defining customer needs and required functionality early in the development cycle, documenting requirements, and then proceeding with design synthesis and system validation while considering the complete problem: operations, cost and schedule, performance, training and support, test, manufacturing, and disposal.
+	 an interdisciplinary approach and means to enable the realization of successful systems which focuses on defining customer needs and required functionality early in the development cycle, documenting requirements, and then proceeding with design synthesis and system validation while considering the complete problem: operations, cost and schedule, performance, training and support, test, manufacturing, and disposal.
+(International Council on Systems Engineering INCOSE)

-Test
-	 measurement of product characteristics, performance or functions under representative environments.

 Test data
-	 test data corresponds to reliability data obtained through tests.
+	 it corresponds to reliability data obtained through tests

 Wear-out failure
-	 a wear-out failure is a definitive failure resulting from progressive degradation of an item’s performances in time due to calendar aging or due to operational and/or environmental stresses.
+	 a definitive failure resulting from progressive degradation of an item’s performances in time due to calendar aging or due to operational and/or environmental stresses
 ```

 ## Abbreviated terms